The CAGED system

 Minor chords

 The CAGED system doesn't end with major chords, it's possible to continue with (almost) the same approach for minor chords.
-Only almost, since Gm and Cm are not suited for this.
+But only almost, since Gm and Cm are not suited for this.

 Advertisement